 Continually ask “Would this prove beneficial to you” and once the nodding of agreement commences, only then should you start on features and then price.
 This will be less important as long as you are not way too expensive or, come to that, cheap.

 - Drop any fear – In coaching, we often ask ”what’s the worst that could happen?” meaning, in this instance, that you may not win the contract etc. Yes, this may cause problems to finances but never fear the people you are addressing.

 Executives or people in power often appear to enjoy deflating the motivation of even those who are there to help them out.
 It is a power thing, great, let them feel all powerful but you have the tool(s) to actually alleviate the fears that THEY currently have.

 This may seem ludicrous on initial appearance but people with responsibilities have the power to make wise decisions but equally costly mistakes that may well affect their career objectives.
 Don’t fear them but assess what their fears may be and promote the solution.

 - R and RRR – At coaching to success, we believe the R’s are the answer.
 Firstly, Research.
 Know what you are promoting and what the BENEFITS are to your audience, not the data.
 Therefore research into what ails them, what keeps them awake at nights.
 The three R’s are the key to presentation… rehearse, Rehearse and REHEARSE.
 Make the presentation fluid and seamless as possible.
 This conveys confidence and people buy into confidence.

 Coaching to success look to positive outcomes and help clients to impart clear, interesting and beneficial presentations.
-The above will help you start but should you be looking to make that killer delivery then contact Neil on 07761 187238 or email email@example.com where you’ll be assured a warm welcome to discuss how we can help.
-You’ll get a better understanding of Neil too by watching our interview video at https://youtu.be/RvCwOL4hPco
+The above will help you start but should you be looking to make that killer delivery then contact Neil on 07761 187238 or email firstname.lastname@example.org where you’ll be assured a warm welcome to discuss how we can help.